Showing posts with label David Crockett. Show all posts

 Bet he had some stories to tell!

-People from Lawrenceburg went on to be famous or important in different fields.
+People from Lawrenceburg have gone on to be famous or essential in various fields.

 David Crockett 1786-1836 King of the Wild Frontier